Meet Our Team

 While food comes first as the foundation to any comprehensive healing program, James’ travels, study and apprenticeships in herbalism further inform his approach.
 His recent experience includes four year’s tenure at the Ayurvedic Institute, given his background in studying astrology and Ayurveda in India.
 He originally began his traditional western herbal studies in France, and continues them currently in apprenticeship with Angie True, and at local and regional classes such as the annual Good Medicine Confluence in Durango.
 His current herbal passion lies in incorporating our wild local landscape into medicine for heart and soul.
 In addition to healing with plants through food and herbs, James’ longstanding personal practices and periodic teachings in meditation, yoga and nature connection round out his healing philosophy.

-Like the rest of the team at The Calyx Institute and CI Botanicals (coming soon!), James’ graphic artwork shows up in our products and sensibilities.
+Like the rest of the team at The Calyx Institute, James’ graphic artwork shows up in our private label herbal products and sensibilities.
 He takes particular delight in developing one-of-a-kind digestive bitters formulas.
 For our individual clients, he provides delicious yet practical everyday recipes designed for various stages of their healing journeys, and is also available for one-on-one kitchen consultations to help prepare for dietary changes in a fun and sustainable way.

 Josie Kaul, BA